 What exactly is the best way to handle medical incoming calls in accordance with HIPAA standards?
 First of all, try to keep calls as short as possible.
 Anything that is being discussed via phone is subject to HIPAA regulations so it’s important to make sure that any information that is exchanged over the phone is HIPAA-compliant and that interactions are as limited as possible to prevent violations during medical incoming calls.
 You should also have a procedure in place that forces people taking incoming calls to log off their computers when they walk away from their workstations and to never write down passwords.

-Is saying a patient name a HIPAA violation?
+Is Saying a Patient Name a HIPAA Violation?

 Revealing PHI, or Protected Health Information, is a HIPAA violation, so it’s critical that this information is protected at all costs.
 One way to avoid giving away PHI is to be cognizant of one’s surroundings.
 While it is not a violation of HIPAA to mention a patient’s name over the phone, you should use the same caution that you would use when in a waiting room.
 Try not to use the patient’s full name, for instance.
 This way the patient cannot be easily identified.
 As an example, a name used in context with a specific floor of hospital (like neurology), department or associated with a doctor can imply that that person is also associated with the specific health issue (like a brain tumor).

-Is it a HIPAA violation to email medical records?
+Is it a HIPAA Violation to Email Medical Records?

 Although it is not considered a HIPAA violation to email medical records, it’s important to take precautions when using email, just as you would for medical incoming calls.
 Use encrypted email whenever possible to add an extra layer of safety to email transmissions.

-How do I find the caller identity?
+How do I Find the Caller Identity?

 Before you discuss any private information during a medical incoming call, it’s important to ensure that you are talking to the correct person.
 Ask the patient for their first and last name, and then ask for at least two additional identifiers, such as date of birth, membership/insurance number, or address and phone number.
 Make sure you have the patient give you the information, do not provide information to the patient and ask them to verify.